nederhof/newgardiner/README.md

 ## Selected versions of the NewGardiner font

+- 3.02 (2025-06-01)
+	- Revised basic list to make all glyphs no wider or taller than 1 EM.
+	- Minor revisions to extended list.
 - 3.01 (2025-05-19)
 	- Added the 3995 glyphs in the extended list (but with placeholders for non-core signs).
 - 2.10 (2024-02-16)